-One focus of this Plan is to ensure that applications for development address environmental issues at the earliest planning phase.
+One focus of this plan is to ensure that applications for development address environmental issues at the earliest planning phase.
 Projects that include components of green infrastructure can help foster community cohesiveness by engaging residents in the planning process.
-This Chapter defines those areas of the County that are sensitive and need to be preserved.
+This chapter defines those areas of the County that are environmentally sensitive and need to be preserved.
+Environmental concerns that necessitate additional attention are also identified and it is encouraged that solutions be sought through a community-based process that is consistent with or part of a regional environmental policy.